 Here’s how the stamp duty changes could affect you, depending on your mortgage situation:

-If you are a First Time Buyer, this change won’t really affect you as First Time Buyers rarely pay stamp duty anyway as they are already exempt up to £300,000.
+If you are a First Time Buyer in Sheffield, this change won’t really affect you as First Time Buyers rarely pay stamp duty anyway as they are already exempt up to £300,000.
 This holiday applies to properties up to £500,000 though, so if you are a First Time Buyer buying at that maximum figure then you would save £10,000 in stamp duty.

 The stamp duty surcharge still applies (this was brought in to curb the number of investors buying homes that traditionally would have been bought up by First Time Buyers), but you will still be better off than before.